Lifeinthecloud/VideoPlayerBundle/Resources/doc/index.md

-Getting Started With LifeinthecloudVideoPlayerBundle
+Getting Started With VideoPlayerBundle
 ====================================================

 The Symfony2 security component provides a flexible security framework that allows you to load videos from configuration, a database, or anywhere else you can imagine.
-The LifeinthecloudVideoPlayerBundle builds on top of this to make it quick and easy to store videos in a database.
+The VideoPlayerBundle builds on top of this to make it quick and easy to store videos in a database.

 So, if you need to persist and fetch the videos in your system to and from